albacanete/CCBDA-Project/research/tutorial/README.md

 2. Security group attached to the EC2.
 3. Elastic Load Balancer, listening to port 80.
 4. Security group attached to the ELB.
-5. Public IP address that will let us connect to the EC2.

-The following code is the specification of the EC2 instance, its Security Group, public IP address, Availability Zone and Image ID (ubuntu-18).
+The following code is the specification of the EC2 instance, its Security Group, Availability Zone and Image ID (ubuntu-18).
 The code will also install the apache web server in the EC2 instance by the linux commands.
 This is possible by specifying the linux commands to execute in the `UserData` parameter, is necessary to put also the following parameters `Fn::Base64: !Sub |` before the commands.
-Is important to highlight that th

 Finally, the link between resources is made with the `!Ref` tag or `Ref: reference`.